Mapping Between Nonlinear Sch\"odinger Equations with Real and Complex Potentials: Acknowledgements

 \section{Acknowledgements}

-It is a pleasure to dedicate this paper to Professor Vladimir Gerdjikov on the occasion of his 65th birthday in 2012.
+This paper contributes to the special issue of the {\it Journal of Geometry and Symmetry in Physics}, JGSP {\bf 32} 25-35 (2013), in honor of the 65th birthday of Prof. Vladimir Gerdjikov.
 Partial support from the Ministero dell' Istruzione, dell' Universit\`{a} e della Ricerca (MIUR) through a \textit{Programma di Ricerca Scientifica di Rilevante Interesse Nazionale} (PRIN) 2010-2011 initiative, is acknowledged.